osinstom/P4-OvS/Documentation/topics/p4/roadmap.md

 * Create the name of the project :) The "P4-OvS" name is just a draft name.

-Features
+Upcoming features
 --------

-The following features are considered for the first release of the project:

-* **P4Runtime switch abstractions for OVS** - Build software abstractions to manage reconfigurable P4 datapath and integrate P4Runtime switch as a new type of OVS bridge.

-* **P4Runtime interface** - Create gRPC server as part of P4Runtime switch and expose P4Runtime control interface.

-* **uBPF datapath** - Make use of [p4c-ubpf](https://github.com/p4lang/p4c/tree/master/backends/ubpf) to generate userspace packet processing pipeline from the P4 program and create a new OVS datapath able to consume this pipeline.

-* **ovs-p4ctl utility** - the P4 bridge should have its own management CLI tool.
-The first version should support installing and deleting P4 program plus adding/updating/removing/reading table entries.

-* **Port forwarding** - develop mechanisms in uBPF datapath that allow to determine and enforce output port from within the P4 program.

-The following features should be added in the further releases of the project:

 * **XDP datapath** - the modular design of P4-OvS enables integration of different datapaths.
 XDP should be integrated with OvS.p4 too.

 * **Support for Portable Switch Architecture** - p4c-ubpf does not support PSA yet.
 The target P4 architecture for this project should be PSA, but it needs to be implemented in p4c-ubpf.

-* **Enhancements to P4 compiler** - p4c-ubpf still does not support some P4 features (e.g. LPM match).
-P4-OvS should contribute further enhancements to p4c-ubpf.
+* **Enhancements to P4 compiler** - p4c-ubpf still does not support some P4 features (e.g. some P4 externs).
+P4-OvS should contribute further enhancements to `p4c-ubpf` and/or `p4c-xdp`.

+* **Enhancements to the implementation of the P4Runtime interface** - currently, only a subset of the P4 specification is implemented by P4-OvS.
+We will gradually improve P4-OvS to be in line with the P4 specs.

 * **Performance optimizations**